 - 1) A pancake type GM thin window detector is the recommended instrument to perform direct scan surveys.
 Even with thin window detectors, these portable instruments will not detect H-3 and have a low efficiency for detecting low energy beta/gamma emitters. - 2) Perform direct scan surveys in a low background area.
 If it is necessary to transport an item to a lower background location, take appropriate steps to prevent the possible spread of contamination (i.e. survey for transferable contamination first). - 3) When scanning for contamination, position the detector approximately 1⁄2 inch above the surface being surveyed; slowly scan the surface at an approximate rate of 1 to 2 inches per second.
-Observe closely for increases on the meter display or in the audible signal. - 4) If contamination is known to be present on the surface, the scan speed may be adjusted to an appropriate speed for locating the maximum contamination level, as desired. - 5) If activity is detected, then hold the probe stationary until the meter stabilizes to obtain a reading. - 6) Any activity equal to or greater than 2 times background is a positive indication of contamination.
-The ALARA action level of <2 times background not to exceed <0.05 mr/hr is the appropriate limit for unrestricted areas, or for items to be released for unrestricted use.
+Observe closely for increases on the meter display or in the audible signal. - 4) If contamination is known to be present on the surface, the scan speed may be adjusted to an appropriate speed for locating the maximum contamination level, as desired. - 5) If activity is detected, then hold the probe stationary until the meter stabilizes to obtain a reading. - 6) The common background reading on UGA's campuses is 0.02 mR/hr.
+Anything above this is a positive indication of contamination.
+The appropriate limit for unrestricted areas, or for items to be released for unrestricted use, is "ND" no radioactivity detected above 0.02 mR/hr, with RSO exception of a maximum background of 0.05 mR/hr. - 7) If high levels of contamination are detected take appropriate precautions to control or prevent the spread of contamination.
+Notify the Authorized User and/or Radiation Safety for assistance. - 8) Direct scan surveys are not required to be documented as a part of your monthly radiological survey.
+Direct scan surveys for release of potentially contaminated items or components to unrestricted use (see section 7.2) do require documentation.
+When appropriate, direct scan surveys may be documented on a RSF by identifying the items or locations surveyed and recording the results.
+"ND" may be used to indicate no detectable contamination.
+If contamination is identified, the levels found and units measured must be recorded.
+Refer to the RSF and the instructions provided by Radiation Safety for additional information.